microsoft/r-server-hospital-length-of-stay/data-scientist.md

         </div>
     </div>
     <div class="col-md-6">
-        SQL Server R Services takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
-It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.
+        Microsoft Machine Learning Services provide an extensible, scalable platform for integrating machine learning tasks and tools with the applications that consume machine learning services.
+It includes a database service that runs outside the SQL Server process and communicates securely with  R and Python.
         <p>
-       This solution package shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the SQL Server machine. </p>
+       This solution package shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the SQL Server machine using either R or Python code.  </p>
     </div>
 </div>

-Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx">setting the computation context to SQL</a> (see **R** folder for code).
-They can also deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures (see **SQLR** folder for code).
+Data scientists who are testing and developing solutions can work from the convenience of their preferred IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx">setting the computation context to SQL</a> (see **R** or **Python** folder for code).
+They can also deploy the completed solutions to SQL Server 2017 by embedding calls to R or Python in stored procedures (see **SQLR** or **SQLPy** folder for code).
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent: a PowerShell script (.ps1 file) automates the running of the SQL code.

 <a name="first"></a>